pheonix9001/lbbs/README.md

 Tachyon is literally just a wrapper around ninja with some additional features.
 And features like executables are implemented by plugins.
 Heck, plugins are implemented by lua modules so you could technically rewrite this as a lua module.

 ## Turing completeness
 This is as bad as it is good.
-This means that I can do more things with Tachyon but that also means that a lot of people will reinvent the entire thing in pure lua(aka shoot themselves in the foot) or not make use of libraries provided by the project(eg using `Rule.new` and `Rule:generate` instead of using a language module)
+This means that one can do more things with Tachyon but that also means that a lot of people will reinvent the entire thing in pure lua(aka shoot themselves in the foot) or not make use of libraries provided by the project(eg using `Rule.new` and `Rule:generate` instead of using a language module)

 ## Easier to deal with multiple languages